sudorandom/kmcd.dev/content/posts/2023/goodbye-evepraisal/index.md

 The source code for Evepraisal is open to all to use and modify.
 You can find it at [github.com/evepraisal/go-evepraisal](https://github.com/evepraisal/go-evepraisal).
 Also, see my [other post about Evepraisal](/posts/evepraisal.com/) for more information about how Evepraisal was made and what made it special.

 o7, fly safe

+> If you have an interest in programming with Go, the Internet, gRPC or just want to read words that I write, check out [my blog](/).
+You can start by reading the other [evepraisal-related posts](/tags/evepraisal/).